Rental Property Calculator

 Lower-end properties tend to look better on rental income calculators than mid- and higher-end properties, but don’t be fooled.
 Estimate higher vacancy rates and higher repair costs for lower-end properties.
 You’ll have more frequent turnovers, which means more chasing down delinquent tenants and more repair expenses in painting, new carpets, repaired damage caused by tenants.
 Read: more hassles.

-Before buying a potential rental investment property, use estimated numbers in the rental income calculator above.
+Before buying a potential rental investment property, use estimated numbers in our rental income calculator for landlords.
 If it initially looks promising, dig deeper and find real-world, accurate numbers for that property as best you can, and plug in the better numbers to see if the ROI holds up.

 Always use the lowest rent estimate and the highest possible expenses, or risk being “blindsided” when your property fails to perform!